jermanuts/feather-docs/content/_guides/nodes.md

 By default, Feather connects to a random node from a curated list of high performance remote nodes run by trusted members of the Monero community.
 When Feather is started for the first time, you have the option to configure how to wallet will connect to a node **before** any connections are made.

-You can change how Feather connect by going to **File → Settings → Nodes**.
+You can change how Feather connect by going to **Settings → Network → Nodes**.

 If you would like to set up your own public node, see this [excellent guide](https://sethforprivacy.com/guides/run-a-monero-node/) by Seth.